szEIgo/UnrulyKnife/unrulyKnife_handin/readme.md

 ## Assignment 4
-### Create to pie-charts, showing the distribution of marital status' in bydel 1, 2 and 3 in year 2000 and 2015
+Create to pie-charts, showing the distribution of marital status' in bydel 1, 2 and 3 in year 2000 and 2015

-### for year 2000 & 2015
  - #### 2000
  - U    584
  - G    469